terra-money/classic-core/docs/specifications/oracle.md

 // MsgDelegateFeederPermission - struct for delegating oracle voting rights to another address. type MsgDelegateFeederPermission struct {
 	Operator     sdk.ValAddress `json:"operator"`
-	FeedDelegate sdk.AccAddress `json:"feed_delegate"`
+	Delegatee    sdk.AccAddress `json:"delegatee"`
 }
 ```

 The `Operator` field contains the operator address of the validator.
-The `FeedDelegate` field is the address of the delegate account that will be submitting price related votes and prevotes on behalf of the `Operator`.
+The `Delegatee` field is the address of the delegate account that will be submitting price related votes and prevotes on behalf of the `Operator`.

 ## Parameters